Meteorite

-A meteorite is a solid piece of debris from an object, such as a comet, asteroid, or meteoroid, that originates in outer space and survives its passage through the atmosphere to reach the surface of a planet or moon.
+A meteorite is a rock that originated in outer space and has fallen to the surface of a planet or moon.
 When the original object enters the atmosphere, various factors such as friction, pressure, and chemical interactions with the atmospheric gases cause it to heat up and radiate energy.
 It then becomes a meteor and forms a fireball, also known as a shooting star; astronomers call the brightest examples "bolides".
 Once it settles on the larger body's surface, the meteor becomes a meteorite.
 Meteorites vary greatly in size.
 For geologists, a bolide is a meteorite large enough to create an impact crater.